puzzle/ansible-training/content/en/docs/07/_index.en.md

 ### Task 3 (CentOS/RHEL only)

-* Search your Dnf repositories for packages containing the string `roles`.
+* Search your DNF repositories for packages containing the string `roles`.
 * Install the package providing Ansible roles for system management.
 * See what files where installed with this package.